 Nielsen uses a points-based reward system for people who install the app on mobile devices.
 Users accumulate points, which can be redeemed for gift cards to retailers like Amazon, Target, and Starbucks.

 You can keep track of your points on your profile page.
-You’ll need to accumulate about 800 points (which is equivalent to $5) before you can cash out for a gift card.
+You’ll need to accumulate about 800 points (which is equivalent to $5) before you can cash out.
 There is unfortunately no option for cash via PayPal, but you can always use a site like Raise to sell your gift cards.

-Points are added to your account monthly, and you can earn up to $50 in rewards each year per registered mobile device.
-Of course, There must be some activity on the devices you register.
-Otherwise there is no data for the app to collect.
+Points are added to your account monthly, and you can earn up to $50 in rewards each year.
+Of course, there must be some activity on the devices you register.
+Otherwise, there is no data for the app to collect.

-For people who install the app on a laptop or desktop computer in the U.S., the payout is a little less tantalizing.
+You can also install the app on a laptop or desktop computer, but the payout is a little less tantalizing.
 Each month, you’ll be entered into a sweepstakes.
 Nielsen gives away $10,000 per month split among 400 winners.
 The two top winners each get $1,000.
 The rewards vary from country to country for users outside the U.S.

 If you have the app installed on both a mobile device and a desktop computer, you can earn points and monthly sweepstakes entries at the same time.